All work is due by midnight on January 12th via Canvas

-7. Weekly Summary Every week, you will be required to submit a summary post by the weekly deadline (generally due on Sundays at midnight).
-These posts should include links to or embedded media from all the work you have done for the week: storytelling assignments, daily creates, reflections etc. In addition, you should use this post to reflect upon your activity of the week:
+7. Assignment Summary Every assignment, you will be required to submit a summary post by the deadline.
+These posts should include links to or embedded media from all the work you have done for the assignment: storytelling assignments, daily creates, reflections, etc. In addition, you should use this post to reflect upon your activity of the assignment:

 - What gave you trouble?
 What did you enjoy most?
 What did you learn?

 - What would you do differently?
 What questions do you have?

 - What are some of the larger issues surrounding your work?
 Cultural/Societal implications?